repconnex/docs/source/includes/api/_facilities.md

 Parameter | Description
 --------- | -----------
-id | The id of the facility to retrieve alert_type | The type of alert for which contacts would normally receive texts.
+id | The id of the facility to whose contact you want to send the message alert_type | The type of alert for which contacts would normally receive texts.
 Valid strings are 'vendor_scan', 'watchlist', 'sex_offender', and 'emergency' message_body | The message body to send